IFAW helps animals in need in the aftermath of Turkey-Syria earthquakesread more

 Throughout all of human history, we have lived alongside wildlife species that are both beautiful and vital to this place we call home.
 Across the broadest range of habitats imaginable, our human landscapes are thankfully never devoid of animals—including coyotes, wolves, bears, and even seals—all an integral part of our ecosystems and fundamental to our own concept of wellbeing.

-From coyotes that share residential neighbourhoods with people across the US to the beavers that build dams in our waterways and the grey seals that share with beachgoers on the shores of Cape Cod, examples abound of human-animal overlap across landscapes.
+From coyotes that share residential neighborhoods with people across the country to the beavers that build dams in our waterways and the gray seals that share with beachgoers on the shores of Cape Cod, examples abound of human-animal overlap across landscapes.
 While such co-occurrence is mostly positive, many animals are dismissively labeled ‘nuisances’ and ultimately treated as something to be controlled—to be gotten ‘out of our way.’

 Scientists define coexistence as a "dynamic but sustainable state in which humans and wildlife adapt to living in shared landscapes.”
 This last phrase—“shared landscapes”—is fundamental.
 It is an acknowledgement that ownership does not exist with one group or the other.
 With both entities—humans and animals—vying to occupy the same space at the same time, there is always an opportunity to explore coexistence.

 The vast majority of animals share our land and seascape peacefully and without incident.
 As humans, we can choose to focus on solutions that ultimately produce simple changes.
 It is our own small behavior changes that will ultimately reduce so-called conflicts between humans and wildlife.
 We can all be mindful of our trash, keep small pets on leashes, and avoid encroaching on local wildlife habitats during the times when animals are most active, committing to respectfully view wildlife from a safe distance.